OUR PROGRAMS

 Email: lifeskills@vyes.ca

-supported independent living program (sil)
+supported independent living (sil)

-Fosters self sufficiency skills in youth
+Fosters self sufficiency skills in youth and young adults

 Facilitates connections with community resources and systems